 My middle daughter plans to be an astrophysicist so this would be perfect for her.
 All of my girls would love it, and even small kids are welcome to experience this unique activity.
 Just note that the rooftop area is dark and can be crowded, so judge whether this is the best fit for your child.

 Westin Maui: Come for the fire dancers, stay for the frozen pineapple.

-The Westin has a welcoming resort feel.
-The expansive lobby features a waterfall- don’t forget to get your photo taken in the grotto behind it.
+The Westin Maui Resort & Spa has a welcoming resort feel.
+The expansive lobby features a waterfall; don’t forget to get your photo taken in the grotto behind it.
 The well-manicured pool area features a waterslide for the kids and a separate pool for adults.

 I’d be remiss not to let you in on the secret: secret menu item, that is!
-At the pool cafe, Relish, be sure to order the banana split, even though none is on the menu.
+At the pool cafe, Relish, be sure to order the banana split, even though it’s not on the menu.
 You can also get it from room service.
 You’ll be rewarded with this:

 Yes, that’s a frozen pineapple bowl holding the banana split.
 Thank me later.

 Maui Eldorado Kaanapali by Outrigger – Great for Golfers

 Reviewed by Deb Steenhagen

 Located just north of Black Rock in Kaanapali, the Maui Eldorado Kaanapali by Outrigger provides a combination of golf course and ocean views.
 These vacation condos are great for families looking to relax on a Maui vacation.